Outside Water Conservation Tips

 Harvest rainwater and use it for irrigation.
 Rainwater is free and is exempt from drought regulations.
 And it is great for plants because it doesn't contain salts and minerals.
 The City offers a rebate for water customers that purchase rain barrels.
 For more information on rainwater harvesting:

 - Texas Water Development Board Rainwater Harvesting FAQs

 - Texas A&M AgriLife Extension Service

-Check into using graywater for irrigation.
-Graywater is drain water from bathtubs, showers, bathroom sinks and clothes washers.
+Check into using greywater for irrigation.
+Greywater is drain water from bathtubs, showers, bathroom sinks, and clothes washers.
 It does not include water from toilets or kitchen sinks.
-Graywater use is permitted in San Marcos provided it does not create a nuisance or health hazards.
-Review the City's Graywater Ordinance (PDF) for more information.
+Greywater use is permitted in San Marcos provided it does not create a nuisance or health hazards.
+Review the City's Greywater Ordinance (PDF) for more information.